Traditional employment is becoming obsolete

 fuel, purposefully collided to release vast amounts of energy for thrust.
 This energy is also used

-to maintain stability and create fields around the craft, protecting
+to maintain stability and project fields around the craft, protecting

 planets within 100 light years.
 Most of these ships are unmanned, but

 a small percentage contain human pilots.
-These are invariably transhumans with heavily modified bodies and minds, better able to cope with
+These are invariably transhumans with heavily modified bodies and brains, more able to cope with

 is fading from American culture